 Today, Al and Janie Gibson work alongside their oldest son, Brett, who graduated from Eastern Kentucky University with a degree in journalism.
 A younger son, Joe, currently resides in Bowling Green, Kentucky.

-More than 60 years since that first edition of the Clinton County News was introduced to the residents of Albany and Clinton County, each week, Al, Janie and Brett Gibson, with the help of dedicated staff members Gary Guffey, Sonja Carrow and Stacy Shelley, work to bring the readers of the Clinton County News a valuable newspaper product that is both informative and entertaining.
+More than 60 years since that first edition of the Clinton County News was introduced to the residents of Albany and Clinton County, each week, Al, Janie and Brett Gibson, with the help of dedicated staff members Gary Guffey, Amanda Sharpe and Teresa Wade, work to bring the readers of the Clinton County News a valuable newspaper product that is both informative and entertaining.

 Meet the Clinton County News family